 #1 Embrace Multiple Generations

-Certainly, the #metoo movement encourages leaders to create, maintain, and protect a productive work environment for their entire team.
-Beyond that, though, is a push to ensure wage equality and advance more women into leadership roles.
+As the benefits of diversity and inclusivity become more obvious than ever, the best leaders are putting intentional effort toward creating, maintaining, and protecting a productive work environment for their entire team.
+Beyond that, though, is a push to ensure wage equality and advance more women and minority employees into leadership roles.
 This starts by creating a more diverse workforce and ensuring all employees have access to the resources they need to create career development paths that lead to advancement.

 #3 Create a Culture of Lifetime Learning